TAQUOCANH/SQL_E-Commerce_Dataset/README.md

 | Week      | 201722 | sites.google.com      | 13.98         |
 | Month     | 201706 | l.facebook.com        | 12.48         |
 | Week      | 201724 | l.facebook.com        | 12.48         |

+<p>This table provides an overview of the revenue origins from different channels over periodic time frames.
+Revenue is primarily driven by direct sources and Google, with smaller but still significant contributions from other sources.</p>